 One of the most common questions people ask their treatment counselors during a consultation is how to pay for obsessive compulsive disorder treatment.
 The most common way is through insurance.
 Footprints to Recovery accepts most major insurance providers.
 Every plan and policy is different.
 Speaking with our team can give you a better idea of what kind of insurance policy you have and the OCD treatments it will cover.

 Contact Footprints to Recovery today and learn more about the types of OCD treatment available at our facility.
 Our approach to mental health disorder treatment is simple: We listen and cater treatment to your needs.
 Our team of dedicated, experienced, and compassionate clinicians strives to offer a safe, comfortable, and rewarding time in recovery for everyone who comes to us for help.
 Are you living with OCD and ready for a brighter future?
-Let’s get started!
+Get started today!

 Our admissions team is available 24/7 to listen to your story and help you get started with the next steps.